Where Goodness Rests

 Think about family.

-Can you think about us living, playing, eating and sleeping under the same roof for years and years?
-Can you think about the intimacy of us?
+Can you think about us living, playing, eating, and sleeping under the same roof for years and years?
+Can you think about the intimacy between us?

-If you could imagine this, then you’d know how beautiful this special loyalty we have to each other is.
+If you could imagine this, you’d know how beautiful the special loyalty we have for each other is.
 You would make no noise or disturbance.
 You would refrain from hurting us.

 Please don’t make me run away.
 Don’t frighten me.